macmade/Hot/README.md

 By default, the menu bar text will be colorized in orange if the CPU speed limit falls below 60%.

 On Apple Silicon, these informations are not available.
-Along with the CPU temperatire, Hot will display the system's thermal pressure.
+Along with the CPU temperature, Hot will display the system's thermal pressure.
 The menu bar text will be colorized in orange if the pressure is not nominal.

 A graph view for all sensors may also be displayed on Apple Silicon.